gamendegamer321/Lethal-Admin/README.md

 # Lethal Admin
+An admin tool for lethal company.

+## Installation
+Download the LethalAdmin.dll from the releases page.
+Paste the dll into ``path_to_lethal_company/BepInEx/Plugins``

 ## Kicking and banning
-An admin tool for lethal company, this overrides the kick/ban system.
+The mod overrides the kick/ban system.
 When kick the player is able to rejoin, but when banning the player is unable to rejoin.
 It is now also possible to unban a player using their steamID